Academic Progress Program

 - An academic progress orientation session at the start of the semester.

-- Academic coaching every week to assist with time management and study skills, and to monitor academic progress.
+- Meetings with an academic success mentor every week to assist with time management and study skills, and to monitor academic progress.

 - An initial academic assessment appointment.